 The ancient market town of Woodbridge was once a major ship building town providing for the English fleet fighting the Spanish Armada.
 Just a few miles from the sea at Bawdsey, smuggling boats would have travelled up the Deben Estuary to land their bounty at Woodbridge or beyond.
-Today, there are still many boats on the river, some working but the majority leisure craft.
+Today, there are still many boats on the river, with some working but the majority are leisure crafts.

 Woodbridge really is a fascinating town, well worth spending time in.
-If you are visiting rather than staying in Woodbridge there are several car parks close to the river on either side of the Ipswich Road - the Turban Centre, the station car park and the leisure centre car park.
-You might prefer to take the train to Woodbridge, well worth it as there are splendid views across the estuaries and the sea along the East Coast line from Ipswich to Lowestoft.
+If you are visiting rather than staying in Woodbridge there are several car parks close to the river on either side of the Ipswich Road - the Turban Centre, the Station car park and the Leisure Centre car park.
+You might prefer to take the train to Woodbridge, and the ride well worth it as there are splendid views across the estuaries and the sea along the East Coast line from Ipswich to Lowestoft.

 Starting your walk from the front of the railway station you can either follow a walk through the town or beside the river.
 The more energetic might prefer to do both.

 From the station turn right beside the Riverside, a cinema and theatre with a lovely restaurant, and follow the river walk around to the Tide Mill.

 Tide mills are reliant on the movement of the tides and as such operating hours are short, just two hours either side of the low tide, a maximum of twenty eight hours a week.
 The incoming tide opens lock-type gates in the banks of the pond and fills the pond.
 As the tide falls, the first out-flowing water closes the gates which are held in position by the pressure of the trapped water.
 Once the water wheel is completely clear of tidal water, the sluice gates can be opened so that the released water rushes out turning the wheel and in turn the machinery.